 No Sound Try Here

-James Cecil Dickens (born December 19, 1920) is an American country music singer from Bolt, West Virginia.
+James Cecil Dickens (December 19, 1920 - January 2, 2015) was an American country music singer from Bolt, West Virginia.
 A regular at the Grand Ole Opry for sixty years, Dickens is famous for his humorous novelty songs, his small size, 4'11", and his rhinestone-studded outfits.

 Dickens recorded many novelty songs for Columbia, including "Country Boy," "A-Sleeping at the Foot of the Bed" and "I'm Little But I'm Loud."
 His song "Take an Old Cold Tater (And Wait)" inspired Hank Williams to nickname him "Tater".
 Later, telling Jimmy he needed a hit, Williams penned "Hey Good Lookin'" specifically for Dickens in only 20 minutes while on a Grand Ole Opry tour bus.
 A week later Williams cut the song himself, jokingly telling him, "That song's too good for you!"

 Share this page with your friends!